kubedb/website/content/articles/deploy-cassandra-via-kubernetes-cassandra-operator/index.md

 ```

-We’ve successfully deployed Cassandra to Kubernetes via **Kubernetes Cassandra operator** which is managed by KubeDB and insert some sample data into it.
+We’ve successfully deployed Cassandra to Kubernetes via **Kubernetes Cassandra operator** and insert some sample data into it.

 ## Cassandra on Kubernetes: Best Practices
 Implementing Cassandra on Kubernetes with the Kubernetes Cassandra Operator requires following best practices.
 These procedures ensure the stability and dependability of your application.
 To optimize your Cassandra deployment within a Kubernetes environment, adhere to these essential recommendations.